ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 It should look like this:

 ![Azure AD Managed identity permissions](media/AzureADMIPermissions.png)

+If you wish, you can now delete storage account in `provisiongenie-deploy` resource group - In case you want/need to redeploy, you would need to recreate it to sucessfully run the deploy script.

 Congrats! 🧞 - You made it- We hope you enjoy ProvisionGenie